Shivani29sheth/Analyze-and-Cluster-British-Columbia-Neighborhoods/README.md

 # Coursera_Capstone
 Hello, this is a Coursera Repository for all the assignments in the Data Science Capstone project.
-To refer to the final graded assignment where I have scraped, compared, and analyzed different negihborhoods in British Columbia, please refer to the
+To refer to the final graded assignment where I have scraped, compared, and analyzed different negihborhoods in British Columbia, please refer to the Final Capstone project report in the 'CapstoneProject_Report.pdf' file and its corresponding Python notebook in the 'FinalCapstoneProject.ipynb' file.